Our Indigenous Knowledge Consultations 2021 are now open until 25 May.

-If your application uses something from an Aboriginal or Torres Strait Islander person, community or nation such as words, images or knowledge, you may be drawing on Indigenous Knowledge.
-In that case, there is information on this page that you may want to consider.
+If your IP application uses something from an Aboriginal or Torres Strait Islander person, community or nation such as words, images or knowledge, you may be drawing on Indigenous Knowledge (IK).
+If so, there are a number of things to consider.

 What is Indigenous Knowledge?